 Iron Infusion FAQs

-Who is NOT suitable for an Iron Infusion at the clinic?
+Who is unsuitable for an Iron Infusion at the clinic?

-- There is not significant iron deficiency on the blood tests.
+- There is no significant iron deficiency on the blood tests

 - The person hasn’t tried oral iron supplements.